 - For a less stocked spice rack: Chili powder and cumin

 - Just the basics: Chili powder (the spice blend)

 Your best bet: Make your own

 If your spice rack is well-stocked, you likely have all of the ingredients you need to make your own taco seasoning.
 The base, of course, is chili powder, and the other ingredients are mainstay spices like paprika, oregano, cumin, and onion powder.
 See our homemade taco seasoning recipe here to get a breakdown of amounts to use.

 Best of all when you make your own, you can control the heat.
 Add more of less paprika (or swap in hot paprika or cayenne powder) to change the sweat factor of your taco seasoning.
 You can also control the amount of salt used in the seasoning which is important for many home chefs.

 For a less stocked spice rack: Chili powder and cumin

 If your spice rack is short on spices, you can still make do with chili powder and cumin alone.
 This is breaking taco seasoning down to its two flavor essentials – heat and earthiness.
 As long as you have these two main ingredients (and toss in a little salt and pepper), you can make a passable taco seasoning for blending into other recipes.

 Many don’t realize that chili powder is a mix of many different spices.
 In fact, it contains many of the ingredients you find in taco seasoning, like cumin and garlic powder, just not at the same level of dilution against the spicy chili pepper powder.
-If you use solely chili powder, you’ll get the greatest amount of heat potential, but we are talking typically ancho pepper level heat here.
+If you use solely chili powder, you’ll get the greatest amount of heat potential, but we are talking typically ancho pepper level heat here (1,000 to 1,500 Scoville heat units).
 What you miss by using chili powder is the flavor complexity brought by the addition of the other spices.